Greetings from the Dean

-First, I'm thrilled to report that the Ford School is featured in a new segment of Out of the Blue —now airing across the U.S. on the Big Ten Network.
-The program showcases the Ford School's highly-regarded "Applied Policy Seminar" and the economic development consulting project one of our student teams completed this fall for One Lenawee , a group of business and civic leaders in southeast Michigan.
+First, I'm thrilled to report that the Ford School is featured in a new segment of Out of the Blue—now airing across the U.S. on the Big Ten Network.
+The program showcases the Ford School's highly-regarded "Applied Policy Seminar", now called "Strategic Public Policy Consulting" or SPPC, and the economic development consulting project one of our student teams completed this fall for One Lenawee , a group of business and civic leaders in southeast Michigan.

 Under the leadership of Professor of Public Policy Elisabeth Gerber, six Ford School students surveyed nearly all of the 34 units of government in the county to understand how critical community services were being delivered, and where there might be opportunities for partnerships to reduce the cost and enhance the quality of these programs.
 If you watch the segment, you'll see our students talking about their process, and presenting their data and preliminary recommendations to local government leaders.
 We're so proud of the work students are doing in this seminar—it's a wonderful opportunity for them to gain real-world consulting experience, while helping non-profit and government leaders address pressing policy challenges.

 Winter semester at the Ford School is already well underway.
 We hit the ground running the Monday after New Year's Day with our annual three-day "Integrated Policy Exercise" for master's students.
 This year's exercise, led by Assistant Professor John Ciorciari, was an international crisis scenario.
 In response to a hypothetical leak at the Iranian nuclear facility near Qom, students were tasked to develop rapid policy responses to a complex risk involving widespread panic, uncertainty, and a powerful imperative for diplomacy.